coffman686/EECS-581-Project2/README.md

 The dist-\<os\> folders contain the executables.
 The build-\<os\> folders contain temporary build files, and the spec-\<os\> folders contain specification files used by pyinstaller.
 The executables should be self-contained with all the necessary dependencies, but if you run into issues try rebuilding them.
 The provided Linux build was created using WSL Ubuntu and Windows with Windows 11.

+If you do not have pyinstaller, you can install it with the following command: `pip install pyinstaller`

 ### Other Repository details
 - __src__: For source files.
 Within src, see the __tui__ folder for frontend-specific files.